-Our seventeenth A&S Research Paper comes to us from Mistress Sarah Davies of the Barony of Bergental, who introduces us to the surprising world of historical quilting, where we discover some familiar friends and some quite unfamiliar new ones!
+Our eighteenth A&S Research Paper comes to us from Mistress Sarah Davies of the Barony of Bergental, who introduces us to the surprising world of historical quilting, where we discover some familiar friends and some quite unfamiliar new ones!
 (Prospective future contributors, please check out our original Call for Papers.)

 Early Quilting and Patchwork: A Short Introduction

 The word “quilt” summons a host of images:

 - Thrifty pioneer housewives cutting up worn clothing to piece elaborate patchworks for their families.

 - Album quilts raffled off for a worthy cause.

 - Wholecloth petticoats worn by colonial dames who danced with George Washington, then carefully preserved in a museum.

 - Brightly colored feed sack quilts during the Depression.

 - Community quilts telling the story of a town from its founding to the Bicentennial.